Erik1007/Alices-Restaurant/README.md

 On the Admin side, one of the main features that I would like to include in the next round of improvements would be to code the automatic deletion of reservations that have surpassed the reservation date.
 As of now, deleting reservations falls to Admin manual deletion.

-Another concept that will be involved in the next round of improvments will be the re-insertion of the favicon icon that initially was installed but was removed at the last moment as it was not rendering consistenly or correctly.

 ********************